Walkthrough: Simple Data Binding in a Document-Level Project

 To create a new project

-Create an Excel workbook project with the name My Simple Data Binding, using either Visual Basic or C#.
+Create an Excel Workbook project with the name My Simple Data Binding, using either Visual Basic or C#.
 Make sure that Create a new document is selected.
-For more information, see How to: Create Office Projects in Visual Studio.
+For more information, see How to: Create Visual Studio Tools for Office Projects.

 Visual Studio opens the new Excel workbook in the designer and adds the My Simple Data Binding project to Solution Explorer.